llpeterson/scaling/mobile-ip.rst

 using a single address for both jobs seem pretty reasonable.
 But once devices start to move, you would rather like to have an identifier that does not change as you move—this is sometimes called an *Endpoint Identifier* or *Host Identifier*—and a separate *locator*.
 This idea of separating locators from identifiers has been around for a long time, and most of the approaches to handling mobility described below provide such a separation in some form.

-The assumption that IP addresses don't change shows up in many different places.
+The assumption that IP addresses don’t change shows up in many different places.
 For example, transport protocols like TCP have historically made assumptions about the IP address staying constant for the life of a connection, so one approach could be to redesign transport protocols so they can operate with changing end-point addresses.

-But rather than try to change TCP, a common alternative is for the application to periodically re-establish the TCP connection in case the client's IP address has changed.
+But rather than try to change TCP, a common alternative is for the application to periodically re-establish the TCP connection in case the client’s IP address has changed.
 As strange as this sounds, if the application is HTTP-based (e.g., a web browser like Chrome or a streaming application like Netflix) then that is exactly what happens.
-In other words, the strategy is for the application to work around situations where the user's IP address may have changed, instead of trying to maintain the appearance that it does not change.
+In other words, the strategy is for the application to work around situations where the user’s IP address may have changed, instead of trying to maintain the appearance that it does not change.

 While we are all familiar with endpoints that move, it is worth noting that routers can also move.
 This is certainly less common today than